blinkk/amagaki/CONTRIBUTING.md

 ### Running against other sites locally

+Using `npm link`:

 1. From Amagaki's root directory, run `npm link`.
 This tells NPM to "install Amagaki from this directory, instead of from npmjs.org" for any project that depends on Amagaki.
 2. `cd` to the site's root directory.
 3. Ensure `@amagaki/amagaki` is in the project's `package.json` dependencies.
 4. Run `npm install`.
-5. Invoking the `amagaki` command will now point to your local development version instead of the one hosted on npmjs.org.
+5. Invoking the `amagaki` command directly will now point to your local development version instead of the one hosted on npmjs.org.

 To unlink (the order is important):